statsig-io/docs/docs/statsig-warehouse-native/connecting-your-warehouse/athena.md

  - An S3 Query Result Location (can be specified explicitly or as part of an Athena Workgroup)
  - Athena Access Permissions (can be via an AWS Role or an AWS User)

+## Setup Statsig Staging Structure

+1. Create or choose a Glue Database (can be `default`) to specify in the Data Connection settings in the Statsig console.
+Statsig will use this as a staging Database to create and manage tables.
+2. Create or choose an S3 Bucket to specify in the Data Connection settings.
+3. Choose an S3 Query Result Location folder within this S3 Bucket to specify in the Data Connection settings.
+This S3 location will act as the Output Location for SELECT queries run in your Athena Warehouse.
+This Location can be given either:
+   - Explicitly as an S3 location (ex: `s3://my_bucket/my_query_results_folder/`)
+   - OR as part of a setting within an Athena Workgroup
+4. Specify your AWS Organization region in the Data Connection settings.
+It is expected that all of your AWS resources in Athena/Glue exist under 1 region.

 ## Grant Permissions to Statsig

 You need to grant some permissions for Statsig from your AWS console in order for us to access your Athena data.
 Statsig requires